revelaction/mankidown/README.md

 The markdown file above will create two anki cards for the `Basic` note type.

+### mankidown Markdown File Structure

-The structure of the markdown file is simple:
+The structure of the mankidown markdown files follows a straightforward pattern:

-- Each H1 Heading element is imported as an Anki note
+- Each H1 Heading element serves as an individual Anki note.

-- H1 Heading elements can contain (in the header line) Anki tags separated by space.
-Anki will apply those tags to the note.
+- Within the header line of H1 Heading elements, you can include Anki tags, separated by spaces.
+Anki will automatically apply these tags to the corresponding note.

 - H2 Heading elements are imported as Anki note type fields.

-- The H2 Headings of the first note SHOULD contain the Anki field to be mapped.
+- The H2 Headings of the first note should specify the Anki field to be mapped.

-- The H2 Headings of the rest of the notes should not contain words.
-Its Anki field is derived from the first note.
+- For subsequent notes, the H2 Headings should not include words.
+Instead, their Anki field is derived from the first note.

+This structured approach simplifies the process of organizing your notes and fields when using Mankidown with Anki.

 See the [markidown format definition](data/examples/mankidown-format.md) in the `data/examples` directory.